suanno/stage2/notes/presentation/introduction to TDGL.md

 and **we used end up using** a simple implicit method (Crank - Nicolson)

-After that, we integrated numerically the dynamics with sinusoidal modulation of $C(t)$
+After that, we considered a sinusoidal modulation of $C$ and we integrated numerically the dynamics
 $$C(t) = \bar{C} + A\sin(2\pi t/T)$$

+## Two time scales

+As in the system there are two timescales
+- the period of the modulation of $C$
+- and the time the system takes to reach a stationary state, when $C$ is constant

+We expect to see two regimes of dynamics, depending on wether the two timescales are close or far.

+## Two kinds of dynamics

-and we saw that there are two regimes for the dynamics
+In fact we saw that there are two regimes for the dynamics
 - Adiabatic
 - Non adiabatic.

-We are in the **adiabatic regime** when the evolution of $C(t)$ is **slow** respect to the time the system takes to **relax** if $C$ is kept constant.
+In the **adiabatic regime**, the evolution of $C$ is **slow** respect to the relaxation time, so the evolotuion of the system follows the evolution of $C$, because the system "has time to relax after $C$ is changed".

+While, in the other regime, this is not the case.

-We know the analytical solution of TDGL for constant $C$, so we can achieve control in this regime BUT
+As we know the analytical solution of TDGL for constant $C$, we can **easily** achieve control in this regime BUT
-- the control is slow
-- it's not possible if $C$ oscillates around zero, because the relaxation time $\tau \sim \frac{1}{C}$
+- the control is slow if $C$ oscillates close to zero, as the relaxation time diverges.

 ### First analytical approach
-We tried a simple analytical approach, where we built our ansatz in order to control the width and height of interfaces (we **parametrized** the two properties).
+We tried a simple analytical approach, where we built our ansatz in order to control the width and height of interfaces (so we **parametrized** the two properties).
 $$m(x,t) = \beta(t)m_k(\alpha(t)x)$$

-we managed to find a way of controlling those two properties in time, by changing $C(t)$ in a particular way.
+we managed to find a way of controlling the properties in time, by changing $C(t)$ in a particular way.

+### Result of height/width control

 But we have managed only to decrease height and increase width; not the opposite.

 Despite this, this approach gave us a better understanding of the **functional shape** that the interfaces get when we control their properties.